daman29/Horiseon-SEO-Refactor/README.md

 - All headings in order and descriptive title provided
 - Comments added to CSS and responsive behavior added
 - Fixed broken links
+- Fixed text jumping all over the webpage with different viewport size.

 ## Horiseon Webpage Overview
 Below is the screen capture of the webpage.